Closing Line Value in Soccer — Why It’s Harder Than You Think

 How do Asian handicap markets affect CLV measurement?

-Asian handicap CLV requires evaluating both price and line movement.
-Quarter goal lines and push mechanics complicate linear comparison.
+Asian handicap CLV requires you to evaluate both the price and the line movement.
+Quarter-goal splits and push mechanics make it more complex than a simple decimal comparison.

 MyBookie: Bet On Anything.
 Anywhere.
 Anytime.